blockchain2030/adaptive-proof-scheduling/README.md

 ## License

+## License
-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.
+This project is licensed under the BSD 3-Clause License.
+- see the [LICENSE](LICENSE) file for details.

 ## Acknowledgments